Long after his death in 1993, Colombian drug lord Pablo Escobar remains a subject of public fascination and a bizarre sort of hero-worship.

 Mark Bowden’s best-selling book, “Killing Pablo,” is still popular around the world more than 10 years after it was published.

 But what’s especially striking is that on any given day it’s possible to find young men taking to their Twitter accounts claiming to be simpatico with the once-feared outlaw.
-Throughout the summer I’ve noticed repeated examples of writers from both genders Tweeting their favorite Escobar quotes, as if the crime boss is seen as a Colombian philosopher or as its poet-thug.
+For years I’ve noticed writers of both genders Tweeting their favorite Escobar quotes, as if the crime boss is seen as a Colombian philosopher or the country’s poet-thug.